The Secrets Must Not Flow: Scaling Security Verification to Large Codebases (extended version): Soundness Proof Sketch

-where $\Rind(\rid)$ is a multiset rewrite system~(MSR) capturing the execution of protocol-independent I/O operations.
-All facts in this MSR are instantiated with the thread id~$\rid$, which helps in distinguishing the facts belonging to each $\Rind$ instance.
-Additionally, \eqref{eq:implementation-inclusion} implicitly specifies that the MSRs $\Rrole{i}(\rid)$ and $\Rind(\rid)$ operate independently, \ie on different multisets of facts.
+where $\Rind(\rid)$ is a \acf{MSR} system capturing the execution of protocol-independent I/O operations.
+All facts in this \ac{MSR} system are instantiated with the thread id~$\rid$, which helps in distinguishing the facts belonging to each $\Rind$ instance.
+Additionally, \eqref{eq:implementation-inclusion} implicitly specifies that the \ac{MSR} systems~$\Rrole{i}(\rid)$ and $\Rind(\rid)$ operate independently, \ie on different multisets of facts.
 By performing the taint analysis, we ensure that $\Rrole{i}(\rid)$ does not influence $\Rind(\rid)$.
 Checking the opposite, \ie that $\Rind(\rid)$ does not influence $\Rrole{i}(\rid)$ by performing a second taint analysis is not necessary.
 We explicitly track throughout code-level verification the multiset of facts representing the state of $\Rrole{i}(\rid)$, which is only manipulated by internal and I/O library functions corresponding to state updates permitted by $\Rrole{i}(\rid)$.
 Therefore, this state cannot be influenced by $\Rind(\rid)$.

-We can leverage a general composition theorem~\cite[Theorem 2.3]{DBLP:journals/pacmpl/0001KEW0CB20} that implies that trace inclusion is compositional for a large class of composition operators including $\interl$ and $\sync{\Lambda}$.
-Applying this theorem to \eqref{eq:implementation-inclusion} and \cite[Proposition 2]{DBLP:journals/corr/abs-2212-04171} establishes the trace inclusion
+We can leverage a general composition theorem~\cite[Thm.~2.3]{DBLP:journals/pacmpl/0001KEW0CB20} that implies that trace inclusion is compositional for a large class of composition operators including $\interl$ and $\sync{\Lambda}$.
+Applying this theorem to \eqref{eq:implementation-inclusion} and \cite[Prop.~2]{DBLP:journals/corr/abs-2212-04171} establishes the trace inclusion